 Crossmatch testing or crossmatching are the terms often used in connection with a kidney transplant.
-Still, many people wonder what is it and what is the importance of the crossmatch test for kidney transplant.
-This article will attempt to shed some light on this issue.
+Still, many people wonder what it is and what is the importance of the crossmatch test for the kidney transplant.

 What Is Crossmatch Testing?

 There are three basic types of HLA with different variants.
-If HLA types of donor and recipient in kidney transplant are the same or partially the same, the operation is more likely to end with success.
-However, the serum crossmatch brings a definite result, since it shows whether recipient has antibodies which will attack the kidney transplant.
+If HLA types of donor and recipient in kidney transplant are the same or partially the same, the kidney transplant operation is more likely to end with success.
+However, the serum crossmatch brings a definite result, since it shows whether the recipient has antibodies which will attack the kidney transplant.

 The Importance of Crossmatch Testing for Kidney Transplant

-Therefore, even in the era of new generations of immunosuppressing medicines, doctors will always conduct a crossmatch test for kidney transplant.
+Therefore, even in the era of new generations of immunosuppressing medicines, doctors will always conduct a cross-match test for the kidney transplant.
 They do not want to risk a situation where soon after the renal transplant they will be met with acute graft rejection which leads to health- and life-threatening medical conditions.

-Blood Tests and Crossmatch Test for Kidney Transplant – the Procedure
+Blood Tests and Crossmatch Test for Kidney Transplant

 Both donor and recipient are currently checked on three levels in order to ensure that renal transplant will succeed.
 These levels are:

 If the blood test results are promising, doctors may pass to the second level of preparations for kidney transplant.

 Crossmatching between the Family Members – Is It Necessary?

-Unfortunately, being a family does not mean that your cross match test for renal transplant will be automatically negative (which means no reaction and the possibility of kidney transplant).
-HLA and antibodies are partially inherited from both parents so their children may have many different combinations of HLA and antibodies.
-For this reason, even between twins, doctors will conduct a serum crossmatch.
+Unfortunately, being a family does not mean that your crossmatch test for renal transplant will be automatically negative (which means no reaction and the possibility of kidney transplant).
+Two children may inherit the very same HLA from their parents, and become “identical match”, while another child in the same family can inherit a different combination of HLA.